 As part of the NHS England national QIPP Phase II programme, SCW led the development of a Clinical Policy Commissioning and Benchmarking Toolkit.
 The purpose of the toolkit is to identify key components of clinical policy commissioning that contribute to an effective end to end service and delivery of QIPP targets.
 Guidance and working templates are provided and can be adapted for local use to establish a best practice baseline.
-The toolkit has been designed as a system solution which can support commissioners as well as future systems for delivery of healthcare; the principles and recommendations outlined apply equally to individual CCGs, Sustainability and Transformation Partnerships and Integrated Care Systems.
+The toolkit has been designed as a system solution which can support commissioners as well as future systems.
+The principles and recommendations outlined apply equally to individual CCGs, Sustainability and Transformation Partnerships and Integrated Care Systems.

 Carl Marsh, NHS RightCare, describes how one CCG was able to use the tool alongside RightCare data to support review of variation in MSK outcomes: